Master The Positive Power of The Pause in Presentations

 10. How do pauses impact the audience’s perception of my speech?

-Well-placed pauses can positively impact how your audience perceives your speech by: Conveying confidence and authority: Controlled pauses suggest you are confident and thoughtful in your delivery.
+Well-placed pauses will positively impact how your audience perceives your speech by: Conveying confidence and authority: Controlled pauses suggest you are confident and thoughtful in your delivery.
 Enhancing engagement: Pauses create a rhythm that helps maintain audience attention.
 Improving comprehension: Giving the audience time to absorb information increases their understanding and retention of your message.
 Building anticipation: Pauses can create suspense, making the audience eager to hear what you’ll say next.

 11. How do I balance pauses with the overall flow of my speech?